Estimated median graduate earnings based on publicly available data.

-Carroll University is a private_nonprofit located in Waukesha, Wisconsin.
+Carroll University is a Private Nonprofit located in Waukesha, Wisconsin.
 The university enrolls approximately 2,523 students.
-It has a graduation rate of 70.7%, which is above average for US universities.
+It has a graduation rate of 70.7%, which is above average.

-Graduates of Carroll University earn a median salary of $58,009 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Carroll University graduates 29% above the national median.
+Graduates of Carroll University earn a median salary of $58,009 per year 10 years after starting college.
+This puts Carroll University graduates 29% above the US national average of $45,000.

 Tuition at Carroll University is $38,890 for in-state students and $38,890 for out-of-state students.
 The average net price after financial aid is $15,193 per year.